What if a copper squeeze forces violent backwardation?

 Resolution timeline — how this probability is moving

-Our model's odds (gold) over time vs the crowd's (Polymarket, blue), from the past toward the Imminent horizon.
+Our model's odds (electric blue) over time vs the market's (Polymarket, amber), from the past toward the Imminent horizon.
 Each dot is a real macro event that nudged the probability — green pushed it up, red pushed it down.
 Tap a dot for the source.
-The gold path is an illustrative reconstruction anchored to today's estimate — real dated events, not a live re-estimate history.
+Loading the probability audit trail…

 What it would mean